What Size Light Bar Do I Need for My 4×4? (Australia Guide)

 Legal & Installation Considerations in Australia

-Before choosing a light bar size, consider:
+Before choosing a light bar size in the 4×4 LED light bar Australia category, consider:

 - Must not obstruct number plates